 Google My Business

-Another challenge for retailers is the management of customer reviews and comments – 95% of shoppers read online reviews before making a purchase.
+Another challenge for retailers is the management of customer reviews and comments – a huge amount of shoppers read online reviews before making a purchase.
 This makes it the most widely used source for research, ahead of search engines and the wider website.